-The Jewish Community Relations Council (JCRC) of Greater Washington’s annual community Holocaust commemoration in Maryland will be held at our Julia Bindeman Suburban Center on Sunday, April 23 from 1:30 – 5:00 pm.
-This year’s theme is “Displaced Persons – Struggles to Find a Home,” and the afternoon includes opportunities to reflect, remember, connect, and support.
+The Jewish Community Relations Council (JCRC) of Greater Washington’s annual community Holocaust commemoration in Maryland will be held at our Julia Bindeman Suburban Center on Sunday, April 23.
+Join us at 2:30 pm for the Community Commemoration, "Displaced Persons - Struggles to Find a Home."
+Holocaust survivor Marsha Tishler will reflect on her experience in World War II displaced persons camps and share insights that will help inform today's refugee crisis.
+From 1:30 - 5:00 pm, attendees can participate in an afternoon of events with meaningful opportunities to reflect, remember, connect, and support.

 1:30 – 5:30 pm Art & Artifacts Exhibit